CypherNyx/node-staff-CMS/README.md

 - View all employees - See a table of all employees with their id, first name, last name, job title, department, salary, and manager
 - Add an employee - Add a new employee by entering their first name, last name, role, and manager
-- Update employee role - Select an employee and update their job role
+- *Coming Soon: Update employee role - Select an employee and update their job role*

 ### Database